VVargaOI/SafeguardCustomPlatform/SampleScripts/HTTP/README.md

 With this, the User is now able to raise Access Requests in Safeguard which enables the Account in OneLogin and assigns the requested Roles.

-#### Configuration: The base Account is created via the Discovery feature of the Starling Connect connector for OneLogin
+#### Configuration: The base Account is created via the Discovery feature of the Starling Connect connector for OneLogin, or from Active Directory

 1. Onboard the OneLogin Accounts to SPP in the preferred way, for example using the out-of-box Starling Connect connector for OneLogin.
 This is going to be the main Account object holding the actual secrets of the privileged OneLogin Account.
 Feel free to manage these Accounts as needed.
 The Accounts may also originate from AD so that we can configure RDP Apps.
 In case the status and password of the OneLogin account is in sync with AD, then you can also manage the corresponding AD accounts in SPP.